 No building in the entire Columbian Exposition city had a more fabulous way it sprang up than the Children's Building.
 It was later in its inception than any other, had less material to work with–since it had no aid from the exposition authorities proper–and the whole plan had to be wrought out within the briefest possible time and in the face of almost entire apathy upon the part of the outside public.

 Indeed, it was looked upon in many quarters as chimerical (impossible to achieve) and with no adequate reason for being.
 But a few wise and earnest women held to the scheme.
-They knew what far-reaching influences would go out from their idea if it could be materialized, and they persevered with a result astonishing even to themselves.
+They knew what far-reaching influences would go out from their idea if it could be materialized, and they persevered with an astonishing result.

 But contributions came in slowly.
-The Friday Club of Chicago, a social and literary association made up mostly of young women, became interested in the enterprise's success.
+The Friday Club of Chicago, a social and literary association mostly comprised of young women, became interested in the enterprise's success.
 They arranged a Bazaar, which was held in the house of Mrs. Potter Palmer (Bertha Honoré Palmer), President of the Board of Lady Managers, and realized there from $35,000 ($1 million today).
-Children from all over America assisted in raising money employing bazaars, musicales, dramatic entertainments, and by subscription, in some cases as high as $1.00 ($30 today).
+Children from all over America assisted in raising money by employing bazaars, musicals, dramatic entertainments, and subscriptions, in some cases as high as $1.00 ($30 today).